 Kid-friendly white and brown options: Banana “sushi” rolls, cauliflower “popcorn,” roasted potatoes, and mushroom quesadillas introduce these important foods in kid-friendly ways.

 Introduce colourful fruits and vegetables to kids through fun and creative presentations, such as fruit kebabs, smoothie bowls, or vegetable “rainbows” on their plates.
-Engaging kids in the preparation process can also foster a positive association with colourful produce.
+Getting kids involved in the preparation process also helps them build a positive connection with colourful produce.

-Set a positive example by incorporating a variety of colourful fruits and vegetables into your own meals and snacks. kids are more likely to embrace nutritious eating habits when they see adults around them enjoying and valuing colourful produce.
+Set a good example by eating a variety of colourful fruits and vegetables yourself.
+Kids are more likely to pick up nutritious eating habits when they see adults around them enjoying colourful produce.

-kids learn primarily by observation.
-When they see parents and caregivers enjoying colorful produce, they’re more likely to follow suit:
+Kids learn primarily by observation.
+When they see parents and caregivers enjoying colorful produce, they are more likely to follow suit:

 - Eat family meals together whenever possible